goyal-aman/goyal-aman.github.io/hello/content/blog/[One Paper Later] On-demand Container Loading in AWS Lambda.md

 - **Network bandwidth**: Servicing such large images could overwhelm network capacity.
 - **Cold start time**: Pulling multi-GB images could drastically increase latency.

 Despite this, the core requirement remained: **keep cold-start times near 50ms**.
 This required significant engineering effort and innovation.

-## Key Container Image Characteristics Exploited
+For this they exploited three core properties of container images

 1. **Cacheability**: The majority of workloads come from a small number of unique images.
 2. **Commonality**: Many popular images are based on common base layers (e.g., Alpine, Ubuntu).